Early Doucet: Pre-draft

-Arizona Cardinals (2008-2012)

 In his NFL debut against the Buffalo Bills in Week 5, Doucet caught six passes for 42 yards.
 To round out his rookie season, Doucet reached Super Bowl XLIII with the Cardinals.
 Arizona played the Pittsburgh Steelers for the NFL championship on February 1, 2009, resulting in a Cardinals' loss.

 During the 2010 season, Doucet was out for several weeks after fracturing his ribs in Arizona's third preseason game.
 Doucet caught his first career playoff touchdown, a 15-yarder with 9:16 remaining in the first quarter of the NFC Wild Card playoff game between the Cardinals and Green Bay Packers on January 10, 2010.
 Doucet scored another touchdown with 2:16 before the half.

 Before the 2011 season, Doucet changed his number from 80 to 85 to symbolize a new start.
 He finished the 2011 season with 54 receptions, 689 yards and five touchdowns, all career highs, in his fourth NFL season, which also included a couple long touchdown catches against the Carolina Panthers (70 yards) and San Francisco 49ers (60 yards).

 On March 9, 2013, Doucet was released by the Arizona Cardinals.

-Seattle Seahawks (2013)
+Seattle Seahawks

 On August 2, 2013, Doucet agreed to terms on a one-year deal with the Seattle Seahawks.
 Doucet was released five days later after only one practice session.
 Head coach Pete Carroll was dismissive when asked by the media why the sudden release of the wideout, however the official NFL transaction wire notes that Doucet was released with a "failure to disclose physical condition" tag.